A SIMPLE-Based Preconditioned Solver for the Direct-Forcing Immersed Boundary Method: Theory: a spectral bound on the preconditioned system

 The importance of Theorem \ref{thm:thm} stems from its generality, i.e., for the spectral equivalence to hold, any discretisation of the gradient and any regularization operator can be considered.
 The expected scalability and robustness of the method is therefore proved for a large variety of cases, with symmetry being the only limitation, i.e., the divergence must be the transpose of the gradient, and the interpolation must be the transpose of the regularization.

 The assumption of symmetry is not particularly restrictive, as it is natural to take the same discrete Dirac delta functions for the regularization and interpolation, and the same discretization for the gradient and divergence.
-In practice, some implementation of the possible BC might lead to a non-symmetric Laplacian.
-Nevertheless, even when the Laplacian slightly differs from $G^T G$, the spectral result of Theorem \ref{thm:thm} seems to hold in practice, as demonstrated in the next section.
+In practice, however, some configurations might lead to a non-symmetric Laplacian.
+These include, for example, computational domains with all no-slip boundary conditions, which require adding a Dirichlet point within the computational domain to prevent singularity of the pressure-correction Laplacian.
+Nevertheless, even when the Laplacian slightly differs from $G^T G$, the spectral result of Theorem~\ref{thm:thm} seems to hold in practice, as demonstrated in the next section.

 \begin{remark} As an immediate corollary of Theorem \ref{thm:thm}, the error iteration matrix $T = I_m-L^{-1}S_p$ of the preconditioned system satisfies $\rho(T)\leq 1$.
 When this inequality is strong, convergence is guaranteed.
 A Krylov iterative method typically further accelerates the convergence and might converge in just a few iterations even when the spectral radius of the error iteration matrix is even greater than 1.
 However, the convergence rate of a Krylov iterative method is determined by the scattering of the eigenvalues, which can depend on the specific configuration.
 In typical cases, the number of Lagrangian points is very small compared to the number of Eulerian cells.
 In such a case,